4 Minute Read

 What’s in the Teen Entrepreneur Toolbox?

 As the parent of a teen entrepreneur, this is your go-to resource as you help them pilot their new business.
-Your book is almost identical to the teen portfolio except your copy includes a ton of practical tips and questions to will help you guide your teen.
+Your book is almost identical to the teen portfolio except your copy includes a ton of practical tips and questions to help you guide your teen.
 So when you don’t have all the answers, we’ve got you covered.

 This is the heart of the toolbox itself.
 The teen portfolio will walk your teen through eight steps they need to know to get their new business up and running.
 They’ll learn things like how to come up with their business idea, how to talk to customers, and how to set goals for the overall good of their new company.